 ANYÁK, (Mothers in Hungarian) is a story of the motherhood experience of two women who belong to different ethnicities, cultures, and generations, and yet have a lot in common.

 Klara is a Hungarian woman in her 70s, a mother of a large family, who managed to bring up her children of mixed race in a safe environment in Communist Hungary in the 1980s.
 Sarah, the second of two anyak, is a Ugandan woman in her 30s, who is raising her daughter Tunde in Hungary today.

-A film by Mayya Kelova, Andrea Kóbor, and Adina Tulegenova produced for CEU Historical Narratives and the Moving Image course.
-The film was officially selected for the Festival for Migrant Film 2018 in Slovenia and was part of the UK Moving Worlds program in 2019.
+A film by Mayya Kelova, Andrea Kóbor, and Adina Tulegenova was produced for CEU Historical Narratives and the Moving Image course.